Social and economic stratification in Appalachia: Power, politics, and poverty

-Community members who experienced a justifiable fear of punishment for speaking out against the corruption of the status quo developed a habit of compliance rather than democratic institutions for social change.
-Fearful of punishment, middle class residents allied themselves with the elites rather than challenging the system that colored their everyday lives.
-Burdened by the choice between exile and exploitation, the actual and potential middle class left the region, widening the gap between the poor and those in power.
-Observers often perceive a fatalistic attitude on the part of the Appalachian people, as decades of political corruption and disenfranchisement led to weak civic cultures and a sense of powerlessness.
+Lower-class poorly educated community members developed a habit of compliance rather than support democratic institutions for social change.
+Middle class residents allied themselves with the elites rather than challenging the system that supported their everyday lives.
+Ambitious educated young people left Appalachia, widening the gap between the poor and those in power.
+Observers often report a fatalistic attitude on the part of the Appalachian poor people, because of their weak civic cultures and a sense of powerlessness.

-Some academics liken the situation that of third world countries: Residents live on land that cannot be traded outside of trusted circles or used as collateral because, due to the history of unincorporated businesses with unidentified liabilities, there are not adequate records of ownership rights.
-This "dead" capital is a factor that contributes to the historical poverty of the region, limiting Appalachians' abilities to use their investments in home and other land-related capital.
-The drastic socioeconomic divide has even led to violent feuds among Appalachians living in remote mountainous regions, as the region fails to be guaranteed political rights.
+Some residents live on land that cannot be traded outside of trusted circles or used as collateral because of inadequate records of ownership rights.
+This "dead" capital is a factor that contributes to the historical poverty of the region, limiting Appalachians' abilities to sell their investments in home and other land-related capital.
+The drastic socioeconomic divide has exacerbated violent feuds among Appalachians living in remote mountainous regions.

 Recently, with the decline of the coal-mining industry, even fewer jobs have become available in the region.
-With roughly 100,000 jobs left for miners, Appalachians are unable to access jobs or the resources and opportunities necessary to lift themselves out of poverty.
+In 2024, Appalachian coal mining employed 27,829 workers, down from a recent peak of 60,224 in 2011.